firstcontributions/first-contributions/README.md

 Now open `Contributors.md` file in a text editor, add your name to it.
 Don't add it at the beginning or end of the file.
 Put it anywhere in between.
 Now, save the file.

+while adding the name you must have to follow proper format such that -[<your-name>](Your-github-profile-link).
+Don't leave space between 2 parentheses.
+Also, Don't add broken link.

 <img align="right" width="450" src="https://firstcontributions.github.io/assets/Readme/git-status.png" alt="git status" />

 If you go to the project directory and execute the command `git status`, you'll see there are changes.